MuckFoe/CASE_CND/EventService/README.md

 Afterwards you can run the service using the following command:

-`docker run -d -p 8080:8080 --name caseeventservice caseeventservice`
+`docker run -d -p 8080:8080 --name caseeventservice --network=case caseeventservice`

 The standard config is build to run within the docker context so it shouldn't be necessary to change it.